jenkinsci/jenkins/CONTRIBUTING.md

 ### Running the Yarn frontend build

 > [!TIP]
-> If you already have Node.js 20.x LTS installed, you do not need to change your path.
+> If you already have Node.js installed, you do not need to change your path.
 Start using Yarn by enabling [Corepack](https://yarnpkg.com/corepack) with `corepack enable`, if it isn't already; this will add the `yarn` binary to your path.

 To run the Yarn frontend build, after [building the WAR file](#building-the-war-file), add the downloaded versions of Node and Yarn to your path: